EHNafziger/DATA440/prj3.md

 ![](od_lines.png)

 After setting up these initial parameters, I distributed points across Guatemala roughly equivalent to the population distriubtion (shown below).
+The distribution of these points could be done differently; for example, using raster data to inform distribution would make this more accurate.
 The two animations are the same except I have removed the migration lines in one for more clarity.

 ![](gtm_and_bar.png)